With more than 60,000 students currently enrolled at Monash, our University is a thriving community of people from all walks of life.

 Authority to enrol

-Once you have accepted your offer and paid your first year's tuition fees, Monash University will email you an official 'authority to enrol'.
+Once you have accepted your offer and paid the course fee deposit, Monash University will email you an official 'authority to enrol'.
 You will receive this email about two to three weeks before your enrolment day on campus.

 Enrolment tasks online